buildingSMART/bSDD/Documentation/bSDD API.md

-**IMPORANT for developers using secured bSDD APIs** The URL "buildingsmartservices.onmicrosoft.com" will be changed to "authentication.buildingsmart.org" in the near future.
-Make sure you do not hard code this url in your code, make it an easy to update setting.
-You will receive a notification upfront when the change will take place.

 The bSDD API is regularly updated.
 This means things may change.
 If there are breaking changes to an API a new version will be created.
 The 'old' version will be supported for, at least, 6 months after.
 Note that additions to an existing API usually don't mean a breaking change.

 ## bSDD test environment